kidscancode/3d_spaceship_demo/README.md

-# Arcade Spacship controller in Godot
+# Arcade-style Spaceship controller in Godot

 This is the Godot project for the tutorial found here: